ys7yoo/BILDS/README.md

  * [Test Driven Development](https://www.pearson.com/us/higher-education/program/Beck-Test-Driven-Development-By-Example/PGM206172.html) by Kent Beck

 ## Life Cycle & Processes
-Depending on the goal of the project, you may choose one of the following.
+Depending on the goal of your project, choose one of the following.

 1. Exploratory Data Analysis (EDA)
  * iterative